Hepatitis is swelling and inflammation of the liver.

 - Have symptoms from too much acetaminophen or other medicines -- you may need to have your stomach pumped

 - Are confused or delirious

 Call your doctor if:

-Talk to your doctor about vaccination for hepatitis A and hepatitis B.
+Talk to your doctor about receiving a vaccine to prevent hepatitis A and hepatitis B.

 To reduce your risk of spreading or catching hepatitis A:

 George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team

 This information should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies. © 1997- 2007 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.